14 - 16 March 2024

 Getting to the conference

 Travel to Cambridge is an easy 1.5 hour drive by (hire) car, or there are buses, from Auckland where most international flights arrive.
 There is also a local domestic airport in Hamilton only 25 minutes from Cambridge by taxi or bus.
 There is ample affordable accommodation available around the town, including the motorhome sites for those who want to hire a motorhome to spend time before and/or after the conference having a look around the many tourist attractions (including Hobbiton nearby in Matamata, the magical landscapes and lakes in Rotorua and Taupo less than two hours from Cambridge, The Horse of the Year Show held in the Art Deco twin cities of Napier and Hastings in sunny Hawke’s Bay, the National Dressage Championships in Taupo, local wineries and of course Auckland -the ‘City of Sails’).
-Information about the conference venue in Cambridge and local accommodation will be made available through the conference website.
+Information about the conference venue in Cambridge and local accommodation is available below.

 Extra information